Biomathematicus

 Broke and desperate, I had the help of my then father-in-law who mentioned to a friend of his that I was looking for a job.
-His friend was a lady who happened to be the new manager of an American company that was about to open an office in Cartagena.
+His friend was a lady who happened to be the new manager at an American company that was about to open an office in Cartagena.
 They were looking for computer programmers for enterprise information systems.

 However, to get there I would have to cross a river of fire… literally.